UNICEF: Position on ethical themes

 UNICEF's programmatic objectives include the promotion of safe abortions and education in family planning and in the use of contraception.
+To this end, it is one of the co-sponsors of the Special Programme on Human Reproduction.

 In a joint declaration of 2011, UNICEF argued the need to combat the spread of selective abortion, through plans that favored, inter alia, the use of safe abortion services and family planning programs in order to decrease the use of abortion.

 In 2013, together with WHO, it published an integrated plan of guidelines for the prevention of infant mortality caused by pneumonia and diarrhea, including, among the recommended strategies for promoting the health of women and children, access to safe abortion.

 UNICEF has adopted the ABC strategy ("abstinence, be faithful and consistent condom use") promoted in various international AIDS prevention interventions.
 The strategy was later updated as the "ABC to Z model", to include Delaying and Voluntary Counselling & Testing.

-In 1996 the Vatican withdrew its symbolic contribution to UNICEF on the occasion of the publication by UNICEF of a manual on emergency operations for refugee populations which supported the spread of emergency contraceptive practices.
+In 1996, the Vatican withdrew its symbolic contribution to UNICEF on the occasion of the publication by UNICEF of a manual on emergency operations for refugee populations which supported the spread of emergency contraceptive practices.

-Despite this, on several occasions senior UNICEF officials have denied that the organization promoted abortion or family planning methods.
+Despite this, on several occasions, senior UNICEF officials have denied that the organization promoted abortion or family planning methods.

 UNICEF also supports the adoption by states of laws that guarantee LGBT couples and their children the legal recognition of their status, as these rules would help ensure the best interests of children.